RossMcMillan92/ITCSS-Sass-Structure/README.md

 # STV Sass
 Based on Harry Roberts' concept ITCSS.
 For a complete overview, watch [this talk](https://www.youtube.com/watch?v=1OKZOV-iLj4) and [read these slides](https://speakerdeck.com/dafed/managing-css-projects-with-itcss).
 This git serves as a working example, however it's not perfect and hasn't been adapted to work with the current STV codebase.
 I talk about [adapting this structure](#adapting-this-structure-for-stv) later in this readme.

+*A lot of things discussed here will be common sense and may sound condescending to some, but it's important to state to make sure we're all on the same page.
+There are also some opinionated points which may need to be ironed out by the team before the system is considered.*

 ## Contents
 1. [Overview](#overview)
 1. [1.
 Settings](#1-settings)